videojs/http-streaming/README.md

-In order to pass a JSON object as the source, provide a parsed manifest object in via a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), and using the "vnd.vhs+json" media type when setting the source type.
+In order to pass a JSON object as the source, provide a parsed manifest object in via a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), and using the "vnd.videojs.vhs+json" media type when setting the source type.
 For instance:

 ```
 var player = videojs('some-video-id');